What the gurus Touting "content done in an hour" failed to mention?

 A: Busy B*tch is a monthly membership with zero long term commitment!
 We simply ask for any cancellation requests to be submitted in writing 3 days prior to your auto-pay draft.

 Q: Are calls recorded?

 A: Our Break It Down days will be recorded and the link available in Slack within 48 hours.
 Co-working sessions won't be recorded, as they will mostly involve us looking intently at our screens while we work, and very likely will include images of me snacking on some chips.

 Q: What kind of privacy can I expect within the group?

 What happens in Busy B*tch STAYS in Busy B*tch.
 By signing up, you are agreeing to keep all conversations within the Slack channel private.

 Q: What about outcomes?
 Are there any guarantees here?

 A: I can't make any promises here.
 Individual outcomes are determined by many factors, including your participation and output levels.
 However, if you commit to doing the work, I'm positive you'll see the impact that consistent content can bring to your business!

 Q: When are the calls?

-The Break It Down Days are on the first Monday of the month and the Content Co-Working Days are on the second Monday of the month.
+The Break It Down Days are on the second Wednesday of the month at 10am CST and the Content Co-Working Days are on the third Wednesday of the month at 10am CST.